VincentH-Net/CSharpForMarkup/README.md

 *Looking for C# Markup 1?
 Find it [here](https://github.com/VincentH-Net/CSharpForMarkup/tree/csharpformarkup1-archive)*

 # News
+*July 14, 2025*
+> ## Mapsui 5 support added!
+[Mapsui 5](https://mapsui.com/v5/) - currently in beta, and one of the best OSS .NET libraries for maps - now has full support in C# Markup 3.1 for Uno Platform 6.0!

+An [example page using Mapsui](/src/CSharpMarkup.WinUI.Examples/WinUICsMarkupExamples.Presentation/Example) is added to the example app in this repo, demonstrating how to use Mapsui with C# Markup 2.
+Browse [Live Mapsui 5.0 samples](https://scottplot.net/cookbook/5.0/) to experience the possibilities; see the [samples source](https://github.com/Mapsui/Mapsui/tree/main/Samples/Mapsui.Samples.Common) for how.

 *July 4, 2025*
 > ## ScottPlot 5 support added!
 [ScottPlot.NET](https://scottplot.net/) - one of the best OSS .NET libraries for graphs and charts - now has full support in C# Markup 3.1 for Uno Platform 6.0!